Saint Vincent and the Grenadines Company Formation

 Companies carrying on business activities in the territory of St. Vincent and the Grenadines are required to file financial statements on an annual basis starting one year after the date of incorporation.

-There are no reporting requirements for offshore BCs that do not conduct activities in the territory of St. Vincent and the Grenadines.
+There are no such requirements for offshore BCs and LLCs that do not conduct activities in the territory of St. Vincent and the Grenadines.
+Instead, they need to file a simplified return form that confirms the place of business outside of St. Vincent.

 Key Features of St. Vincent company